Explosion in Nashville may have been 'intentional,' police say

+“Shortly after that, the RV exploded," Drake said at a midday news conference.

+Surveillance video published on a Twitter account Friday that appeared to be recorded from across the street captured an audio recording that included the warning, “... if you can hear this message, evacuate now.”
+The blast was captured on the surveillance video seconds later.

-Police spokesman Don Aaron said the 6:30 a.m. explosion was believed to be “an intentional act.”
-Police earlier said they believe a vehicle was involved in the explosion.
-Aaron said three people were taken to area hospitals for treatment, although none were in critical condition.
+Metro Nashville Police Department spokesman Don Aaron said three people were taken to area hospitals for treatment, although none were in critical condition.
+Authorities don't know whether anyone was in the vehicle when it exploded, however.

+Aaron said earlier that some people were taken to the department’s central precinct for questioning but declined to give more details.

 The Tennessee Bureau of Investigation (TBI) said agents and accelerant detection K9s were also assisting in the investigation.